 When considering outbound marketing and inbound marketing, you should keep in mind that things change.

-- Outbound messages can speak about value too.
-It is possible to create a brief, yet the informative message that would appeal to the right people.
+Outbound messages can speak about value too.
+It is possible to create a brief, yet informative message that would appeal to the right people.

-- New technologies provide new customization options, allowing for more creativity in crafting unique value propositions and offers, so the days of generic messages and salesy loglines are indeed coming to an end.
+New technologies provide new customization options, allowing for more creativity in crafting unique value propositions and offers, so the days of generic messages and sales loglines are indeed coming to an end.

 Outbound marketing provides you with valuable benefits such as quick awareness, quick results, and if your targeting is fine-tuned, a quick response from your potential audience.
 If you need to get data on your sales campaigns as fast as possible, you shouldn’t treat outbound marketing lightly.